 You've been diagnosed with COPD.
-This can be a confusing — and even overwhelming — time.
+This can be a confusing and overwhelming time.
 There's a lot of information to process.

-Working with your healthcare team and asking the right questions can help you better understand how COPD affects you, and can help you learn how to manage your symptoms.
+Working with your healthcare team and asking the right questions can help you clarify how COPD affects you.
+Once you understand the condition, you can learn how to manage your symptoms.

 Here are seven essential questions to ask your doctor.

-This is a good question to discuss with your doctor.
-It's something you can research on your own through credible sources.
+This is an excellent question to discuss with your doctor.
+It's also something you can research on your own through credible sources.

-Some people may already know the cause when they're diagnosed, but sometimes the cause is less obvious.
+Some people may already know the cause when they're diagnosed, but sometimes the reason is less apparent.

 The primary cause of COPD is smoking cigarettes.
 However, even people who don't smoke may develop COPD.